 With some early thought as to how you are going to structure your menu hierarchy and content pages, your main menu navigation SEO should be fairly straight-forward.
 If you have multiple sub-categories, then use a list-based Cascading Style Sheet (CSS) style to produce a drop-down menu.
 This allows you to use a text-based navigation system that incorporates your keywords making them easily indexed by search engines.
 With every change to your menu, always check to ensure there are no broken links.

 Breadcrumb navigation is an excellent way to help visitors find their way around your website, especially if you have many sub-categories and many pages of content.
 Each category and sub-category is represented as a link with their page name as the anchor text.
 If you design your categories around your keywords, then this results in a keyword-rich menu system.
-For this page, the breadcrumb navigation would therefore be: Home > Blog > On-page Optimisation > Menu Navigation SEO This allows visitors to easily navigate your menu hierarchy and it is an excellent opportunity to promote all your keywords associated with this particular page.
+For this page, the breadcrumb navigation would therefore be: Social Matador > Blog > On-page Optimisation > Menu Navigation SEO This allows visitors to easily navigate your menu hierarchy.

 Social Matador Tip

-Instead of using ´Home´ for your website home page, consider using your primary keyphrase or the name of your brand if it contains keywords.
+Instead of using ´Home´ for your website home page, consider using your primary keyphrase or the name of your brand.